Vegans and Cholesterol, like chalk and cheese?

 When the doctor called me to discuss my results, we initially talked through the possible causes.
 Of course, the immediate assumption was that I probably eat too much cheese, cream, and fatty meats, so he was a bit stumped when I said that, being a vegan, I didn’t eat any of those things anyway (and a very similar conversation took place afterwards with the practice nurse).
 There are other reasons for having high cholesterol which we discussed though, one of which was the familial predisposition and I confirmed that my mother (who wasn’t a vegan) did have high cholesterol for many years.
 So, there is a chance that I may have inherited a tendency for it but who knows – the chances of getting further tests done to find out, with the UK’s NHS under such pressure, is unlikely.

 I also no longer smoke, having stopped over 15 years ago, and nowadays, I’m even fairly sensible with alcohol!
-I’m probably carrying a bit more weight than I should (that can be a contributory factor) and although I walk the dog twice a day, I probably don’t get enough exercise either.
+I’m probably carrying a bit more weight than I should (that can be a contributory factor), I walk the dog twice a day, and go to the gym 4 times a week.
 But I was going to have to do a bit of detective work to find out more about possible causes.
 First though, let’s look at the risks associated with this condition.

 What are the risks?